Next Gen Bi-Radial Horn, state of the art 90° Horn.

 Next Gen Bi-Radial Horn

-Here is for comparaison the horizontal polar of A480 and A290 in the same condition.
+Here is a comparison of the horizontal polar patterns of the A480 and A290 under the same conditions.

 A290 (2" 64cm wide)